 An essential part of the research training is supervised research experience.
 Fellows are expected to perform at least one supervised hypothesis-driven research project with the goal of presenting the work at professional meetings and publishing their results in a peer-reviewed publication.
-At the beginning of the Fellowship, fellows meet with GIM faculty and relevant outside faculty, in order to define research projects and select one or more faculty as research supervisors.
+At the beginning of the Fellowship, fellows meet with faculty, in order to define research projects and select one or more faculty as research supervisors.
 A Faculty Roster helps the fellow identify individuals who have similar research interests, ongoing research projects and available databases and other resources.
 Fellows select projects based on their interests and career goals, tempered by considerations of educational value and feasibility.
 Resource faculty in biostatistics, epidemiology, decision analysis, health services research, health economics, computer science, and ethnographic methods collaborate and consult with fellows in their research.

 There are active research programs which are ideal settings for fellows to conduct research under supervision in all of the participating institutions, including Boston University Schools of Medicine and Public Health, Boston Medical Center, Veterans Administration Medical Center, the Massachusetts Department of Public Health, and the Boston Public Health commission.
 Each of these sites offers fellows special opportunities for conducting research to match their interests.
-For instance, within the General Internal Medicine Section there is:
+For instance, within the General Internal Medicine Section there is.

 - The Health/care Disparities Unit led by Dr. Nancy Kressin

 - The Women’s Health Unit directed by Dr. Tracy Battaglia

 - The Clinical Addiction Research and Education (CARE) Unit led by Dr. Richard Saitz